Aneurysm embolization: coiling, stenting, flow diversion

 Stop taking all non-steroidal anti-inflammatory medicines (Naprosyn, Advil, Motrin, Nuprin, Aleve, etc.) 1 week before surgery.
 Stop taking coumadin 1 week before surgery.
 Some blood thinning medications (aspirin, Plavix) are occasionally recommended prior to coiling.
 The doctor will give you specific instructions to either stop or start taking blood thinners.
 Additionally, stop smoking, chewing tobacco, and drinking alcohol 1 week before and 2 weeks after surgery as these activities can cause bleeding problems.
 No food or drink is permitted past midnight the night before surgery.

 Patients are admitted to the hospital the morning of the procedure.
 An intravenous (IV) line is placed in the arm.
 An anesthesiologist will explain the effects of anesthesia and its risks.

 What happens during the procedure?

 Endovascular procedures are usually performed in the special procedures room or angiography suite in the radiology department.
 The procedure has six steps and generally takes 2 to 4 hours.

 Step 1: prepare the patient

 You will lie on your back on the x-ray table and be given anesthesia.
-The type of anesthesia used varies: conscious sedation for those in good condition or general anesthesia for others.
+The type of anesthesia varies depending on your medical condition, your ability to follow instructions from the surgical team, the complexity of your case and your surgeon's preference.
+Some cases can be done with "twilight" sedation and others with a general anesthetic.
 Anti-clotting medication (heparin) is injected throughout the procedure to prevent blood clots from forming.
 Your head is positioned so that it will not move during the procedure.

 Figure 2.
 Coiling is performed during an angiogram.
 A catheter is inserted into the femoral artery in the groin.
 It is then guided through the arterial system to the arteries in the brain.